nolcut/FaaSr-Docs/docs/tutorial.md

 ## Another example

 The tutorial.json workflow is based on two R functions (start, compute_sum).
 Another example is found in tutorialRpy.json that uses an R function (start) followed by a Python function (compute_sum).
-If you'd like to test this out, repeat the edit, register, and invoke workflow steps as above for this workflow
+If you'd like to test this out, repeat the process of:

+- importing `https://github.com/FaaSr/FaaSr-Functions/blob/main/tutorial/tutorialRpy.json` into the WebUI
+- edit your username
+- download tutorialRpy.json to your computer
+- upload tutorilRpy.json to your FaaSr-workflow repo
+- `(FAASR REGISTER)` tutorialRpy.json
+- `(FAASR INVOKE)` tutorialRpy.json

 [workflow repository]: workflow_repo.md